jschless/TwitterCoordination/README.md

 # TwitterCoordination
 This repo contains the files I used in Chapter 2 of my Master's Thesis.
+This work eventually led to a published paper that can be found [here](https://arxiv.org/abs/2304.05382).

 ## Main Files